codatio/codat-docs/docs/smb-help-hub/overview.md

 import Clients from '@components/global/Clients'

-**Codat** is a technology company building products that let other software programs talk to each other.
-We specialize in helping your financial services provider view or change your data quickly and securely so that they can maximize the services they offer you.
+**Codat** helps other software programs talk to each other.

+Your financial services provider uses Codat to view or modify your business data quickly and securely to drive the services they offer you.
+Whether it's your accounting platform, your point of sale (POS), or your bank account, Codat plugs in to the tools your business uses.

-We created the **Business Help Hub** to help you confidently share your data with your financial service provider, no matter which software you use, and learn more about what we do.
+Our **Business Help Hub** is here to help you confidently share your data with your financial service provider, no matter which software you use, and learn more about what we do.

-Our clients include many of the world’s largest financial institutions and software companies.
-Over 100,000 of their small business customers have connected their data to these providers with Codat's support.
+Codat is trusted by the world’s largest financial institutions and software companies.
+Over 100,000 of their small business customers have connected their data secured by Codat.

 <Clients
   clients={[